List of Glee characters: Sue Sylvester

-Susan "Sue" Sylvester (Jane Lynch) is the coach of the cheerleading squad called the Cheerios, and the glee club's "arch-nemesis."
+Susan Rodham "Sue" Sylvester (Jane Lynch) is the coach of the cheerleading squad called the Cheerios, and the glee club's "arch-nemesis."
 Lynch states that Sue is "pure evil and doesn't hide it," having been created as a product of Murphy, Brennan and Falchuk's "inner mean girl."
 With regards to her motivation, Lynch explained: "Sue will do whatever it takes to win.
 If that means she has to prostitute herself or take advantage of a 16-year-old boy, she'll do it.
 It's all about power and winning.
 That's her entire world view."
 Sue enlists cheerleaders Quinn, Brittany and Santana to help her bring the glee club down from the inside.
 She has her own spot on the local news, which she uses to editorialize on issues such as support for caning and littering.
 At the end of the episode "Vitamin D", Sue is made co-director of the glee club, but soon scales back her involvement to an advisory role.
-In the episode "Wheels", Sue allows Becky Jackson (Lauren Potter), a girl with Down Syndrome, to join the Cheerios as a replacement for Quinn.
+In the episode "Wheels", Sue allows Becky Jackson (Lauren Potter), a girl with Down syndrome, to join the Cheerios as a replacement for Quinn.
 It is later revealed that Sue has an older sister, Jean, who herself has Down Syndrome, showing a softer side to her normally abrasive character.
 Hoping to sabotage the glee club's chances of winning at sectionals, Sue gives the club's set list to rival glee club directors Grace Hitchens (Eve) and Dalton Rumba (Michael Hitchcock).
 When her actions are discovered by Principal Figgins (Iqbal Theba), Sue is suspended from the school.
 She is later reinstated after blackmailing Figgins, and wins her sixth consecutive national cheerleading title.
 In the season one finale, Sue judges in favor of New Directions at regionals, though they come third to rival clubs Vocal Adrenaline and Aural Intensity, and are disbanded for failing to place.
 Sue then blackmails Principal Figgins to reinstate the club, giving them another year to prove their worth to the school.